 Glue the support boards to the back of the wood pumpkin strips.

-Using a nail gun, nail the support boards to the pumpkin strips to keep the boards in place while the glue dries.
+Using a nail gun, nail the support boards to the pumpkin strips.
+This will keep the boards in place while the glue dries.

 Draw the shape of your pumpkin on the front side of the strips.